jahnavi-1125/Car-Sales-Analysis/README.md

 * Leverage company-level insights to **promote top-performing brands** while improving weaker brand visibility.
 * Use the **interactive dashboard** for continuous monitoring of KPIs to support **data-driven decision-making**.

----

-👉 This Power BI dashboard empowers the dealership to track sales effectively, identify profitable trends, and refine strategies for **sustainable growth in 2023 & 2024**.

----

-Would you like me to also **generate a sample Markdown with emojis, tables, and a screenshot placeholder** (like a polished GitHub README template) so you can just paste it into GitHub directly?